 - Hard skills – These are trade skills and subject matter expertise, like programming, accounting, financial analysis, or chemical engineering that we need to perform our job.

 - Soft Skills – People skills – These are the skills we use to interact with others at work.
 Examples of people skills include communications and interpersonal skills as well as skills to manage upwards and deal with office politics.
 For example,

 - It’s not enough to have a brilliant idea, it is only when we communicate it effectively and to the right people, can we garner the support needed to implement it.

-- People Skills - those we use to influence how others perceive us, our work, our ideas.
-For example, we may have a brilliant idea, but if we can’t communicate it, no one will give us the support to implement it.
-If we worked hard, but no one knows about it, does it count?
-Probably not.
+- It is not enough to work hard.
+If no one knows about it, it unfortunately doesn’t count.
 We have to subtly self-promote, so that the right people can appreciate all of our hard skills and soft skills.